Initial public offering: Pricing

 The danger of overpricing is also an important consideration.
 If a stock is offered to the public at a higher price than the market will pay, the underwriters may have trouble meeting their commitments to sell shares.
 Even if they sell all of the issued shares, the stock may fall in value on the first day of trading.
 If so, the stock may lose its marketability and hence even more of its value.
 This could result in losses for investors, many of whom being the most favored clients of the underwriters.
 Perhaps the best-known example of this is the Facebook IPO in 2012.

 Underwriters, therefore, take many factors into consideration when pricing an IPO, and attempt to reach an offering price that is low enough to stimulate interest in the stock but high enough to raise an adequate amount of capital for the company.
 When pricing an IPO, underwriters use a variety of key performance indicators and non-GAAP measures.
 The process of determining an optimal price usually involves the underwriters ("syndicate") arranging share purchase commitments from leading institutional investors.

 Some researchers (Friesen & Swift, 2009) believe that the underpricing of IPOs is less a deliberate act on the part of issuers and/or underwriters, and more the result of an over-reaction on the part of investors (Friesen & Swift, 2009).
 One potential method for determining to underprice is through the use of IPO underpricing algorithms.
+Other researchers have discovered that firms with higher revenues from licensing-based technology commercialization exhibit greater IPO underpricing, while a firm's stock of patents mitigates this effect.